RobertsLab/resources/protocols/DNA-Extraction-from-Histology-Blocks.md

 **Step 1**: Cut a tissue sample from the parrafin block

 - Tare a scale with a piece of weigh paper
-- Use a scalpel to cut and scoop out parrafin-embedded tissue
+- Use a scalpel to cut and scoop out parrafin-embedded tissue.
+Avoid any area with blue ink staining.
 - Set the tissue on the weigh paper until there is 0.02 g of tissue

 **Step 2**: Cut the block into smaller pieces and place them into a 2 mL round-bottomed processing tube